ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 BACKUP_PATH ./NVRAM/

-For Haunted Museum II, to fix the movie read error, install [wmv9VCMsetup](https://www.videohelp.com/software/WMV9-VCM), also in Windows command prompt with admin privilege, run "regsvr32 %SystemRoot%\SysWOW64\ir50_32.dll".
+For Haunted Museum II and Gaia Attack 4, to fix the movie read error, install [wmv9VCMsetup](https://www.videohelp.com/software/WMV9-VCM), also in Windows command prompt with admin privilege, run "regsvr32 %SystemRoot%\SysWOW64\ir50_32.dll".
 In game settings, uncheck Custom Crosshairs - Enable.

 For games like The House of the Dead 4 without in-game crosshair, copy crosshair images P1.png and P2.png to folder of the game startup program, and check Crosshairs - Enable and Crosshairs - Scaling in game settings.
 But if the player 2 crosshair is shown even when not playing, rename P2.png to something else to hide it.

-For games with aspect ratio of 4:3, if your screen's resolution is 16:9, adjust motion pointer AR correction to 1333 to get the correct crosshair moving aspect ratio.
+For games with aspect ratio of 4:3, if your screen's resolution is 16:9, set motion pointer AR correction to 1333 in app to get the correct crosshair moving aspect ratio.

 <br>